pnp/blog/content/post/how-to-build-an-auto-height-textinput-component-for-power-apps.md/index.md

 Some controls in Power Apps do not have an auto height property, which means that we can't get the **Height** of a control to automagically ✨ adjust to its content.
 Especially for the textinput control, this is a real bummer, as we a user's input a pretty much unpredictable.
 On the one hand, we do not want to waste precious screen estate by making the box as big as possible, on the other hand, a too small box will result in an endless scrollbar which is a bad user experience.

+This is part 3 of How to build Power Apps - that don’t like Power Apps.
+If you didn’t read [part 1](https://pnp.github.io/blog/post/build-powerapps-that-dont-look-like-powerapps-1/)  or [part 2](https://pnp.github.io/blog/post/build-powerapps-that-dont-look-like-powerapps-2/) yet, this is your chance to catch up :-) We will again use guidance from [Material Design](https://material.io/design/introduction)

 ![gif of autoheight textinput](images/textinputauto.gif)